 Thou Shall Divide and Conquer

-Core expansion is far different than extension.
-Extension is often referred to as franchising, licensing, line extension, or branching out — also known as conglomerating.
-In this context, I am referring to expansion by division.
+Expansion is far different than business expansion or extension.
+Extension is often referred to as franchising, licensing, line extension, or branching out.
+In this context, I am referring to expansion by division or core expansion.

 If you're a specialist in your field — which I hope you are after reading this book — and you offer only one type of service, you can expand from within by dividing your core (your product or service) into multiple, smaller components.